Victoria Louise-class cruiser: Armament and armor

 Eight 15 cm SK L/40 guns rounded out the offensive gun armament.
 Four of these guns were mounted in turrets amidships and the other four were placed in casemates.
 These guns fired armor-piercing shells at a rate of 4 to 5 per minute.
 The guns could depress to −7 degrees and elevate to 20 degrees, for a maximum range of 13,700 m (14,990 yd).
 The shells weighed 51 kg and were fired at a muzzle velocity of 735 m/s.
-The guns were manually elevated and trained.
-Two of the 15 cm guns were removed in the refit.
+The casemate guns were manually elevated and trained, while the turrets were operated electrically.
+The secondary battery was supplied with four types of projectiles: each gun received 63 common shells, 42 high explosive shells, 10 solid rounds, and 5 shrapnel shells.